 I saw, up close and personal, how successive governments failed to stop the economic decline of communities like mine after the closure of many mining pits.
 The effects were truly devastating and helped build my sense of the need to spread prosperity and social justice.

 Like many Cambridge residents, I came to study here in the mid 1980s.
 After graduating I spent a career in the finance sector, working with companies across the globe.

 In 2003, I took the decision to start my own financial consulting company.
 As a small business entrepreneur I understand more than most the challenges faced by companies in today’s tough economic climate.

 Cambridge is where I met my wife, Eilis, who is an academic.
-We initially lived in Trumpington and made Newnham our home in the 1990s, where we have bought up our two children and where the sense of community is so strong.
+We initially lived in Trumpington and made Newnham our home in the 1990s, where we have brought up our two children and where the sense of community is so strong.

 The principle of public service is something very close to my heart.
 Growing up my family taught me the importance of working to improve the lives of those living around me.
 It is the idea that you should stand up and work hard to make your area a better place to live.